The Issue: Racial Disparities in the Criminal Justice System; is Discrimination the Cause?

 We must note that the criminal justice system does not exist within a vacuum: All elements of the criminal justice system are related to poilitics and political maneuvering.
 This is done both for power and personal gain.

 The book I wrote inflamed Republicans because it focussed on the role played by leaders of that party in advancing the modern Drug War.
-It also examined the clear motives behind that law.
+It also examined the clear motives behind that law…motives made clear by statements of leaders of the party.

 The Drug War clearly appears to have been started as a revision of Jim Crow laws.
 Richard Nixon was hungry for power in Washington.
 He used the Drug War as a means of gaining power by fear.
 Ronald Reagan continued the political use of fear as a tool for power.